KidPudel/python-starter-kit/django/basics.md

 ]
 ```

-3. Now we've mapped it, but to actually reach that url, we need to connect or point root URLconf to app's one, or simpy put "link our app to the project"
+3. Now we've mapped it, but to actually reach that url, we need to connect or point root URLconf to app's one,
+   _or simpy put "**link our app to the project**"_

 ```python
 from django.contrib import admin